TeYuanLiu/teyuanliu.github.io/content/blog/product.md

 1. Inception
     -  What kind of product do we want to sell?
 What features does it offer?
-    -  Do we want to build a product that generates revenue via subscription and maintenance, or the one for one-time sale?
+    -  Do we want to build a product that generates revenue via subscription or one-time sale?
 1. Market survey
     -   Does our product have unique features that are different from the current major players in the market?
     -   Is the market growing with new customers coming in?